 Jobs give us a source of income, a sense of security, a structure to our day, a means of networking and social connections, and an identity.
 But since all things come with a price, it is important to sometimes reflect on what we are exchanging for these career benefits.
 More importantly, we need to ask ourselves if the exchange is (or continues to be) fair, meaningful, and consensual.
-Often a relationship, particularly an employer-employee relationship, starts out as fair, meaningful, and consensual for both parties, but over time, can morph into a lopsided or even exploitative relationship.
-In fact, this happens very naturally and very commonly in a capitalistic society, though it does not need to be this way as there are many businesses that practice “conscious capitalism”.
+Often a relationship, particularly an employer-employee relationship, starts out as fair, meaningful, and consensual for both parties.
+But over time, can morph into a lopsided or even exploitative relationship.
+In fact, this happens very naturally and very commonly in a capitalistic society.
+Though it does not need to be this way as there are many businesses that practice “conscious capitalism”.

-James Altucher, an entrepreneur and hedge fund manager, said that as an employer, it was his job “to convince them [his employees] to work 18 hours a day, seven days a week, for pay that would allow me to make a maximum amount of money from their hourly efforts.
+James Altucher, an entrepreneur and hedge fund manager, said that as an employer, it was his job “to convince them [his employees] to work 18 hours a day, seven days a week, for pay that would allow [him] to make a maximum amount of money from their hourly efforts.
 Every single employer-employee situation on the planet works this way.
 You need people to work for less than what you’re making.
-Not only that, you need them to expend maximum effort and if along the way, they burn out, then you need to squeeze every last drop of productivity out of them before they finally collapse and must be replaced.”
+Not only that, you need them to expend maximum effort.
+And if along the way, they burn out, then you need to squeeze every last drop of productivity out of them before they finally collapse and must be replaced.”

 Since virtually all employers by nature can have a tendency to exploit (though not all of them will do so), you’ll need to assess for yourself whether you run the risk of being exploited.
 Here are a few things to do:

 For example, one of my good friends wanted to have enough saved before having children, so she ditched her teaching job and climbed the corporate ladder with a big multi-national corporation.
 However, as her career advanced, there were more and more incentives to not have children.
 She was even told by people in the organization that “it would not look good if you went on maternity leave when you’re so close to getting promoted”.
 One promotion after another, she is now 35 and childless.
-Throughout her 20s, she had always wanted children.
+But she desired having children in her 20s.
 Only time will tell whether she feels she made the right choice.